Ghost Forest by Maya Lin to Open at Madison Square Park on May 10, 2021

 In 2009, she was awarded the National Medal of Arts, the nation’s highest honor for artistic excellence.
 In 2016, President Barack Obama awarded Lin the nation’s highest civilian honor, the Presidential Medal of Freedom.

 Born in 1959 and based in New York and Colorado, Lin holds degrees from Yale and Yale School of Architecture.
 She is represented by Pace Gallery in New York.

 Ghost Forest is complemented by a series of public programs that build upon the work’s implicit call to action and focus on nature-based solutions to climate change.
-Developed in partnership with a range of institutions—from Natural Areas Conservancy and Cornell Lab of Ornithology, to Carnegie Hall and Fotografiska New York—programs will occur online and in-person throughout the duration of the installation at the Park.
-The project will additionally be complemented by audio tours of the installation by Brooke Kamin Rapaport and Maya Lin as well as a short documentary detailing the making of the installation.
+Developed in partnership with a range of institutions—from Natural Areas Conservancy and Cornell Lab of Ornithology, to Carnegie Hall and Fotografiska New York—programs occur online and in-person throughout the duration of the installation at the park.

 Ghost Forest Soundscape